OneNote vs Google Keep (2026): Which Free Note App Wins?

 1. Capture Speed

-Google Keep.
-New note in under 2 seconds per the Google Keep documentation page (May 2026).
-Voice memo, photo, list, or text card.
-Color-code on the fly.
+Google Keep creates a new note in under 2 seconds per the Google Keep documentation page (May 2026).
+Capture options include voice memo, photo, list, or text card.
+You can color-code on the fly.

-OneNote.
-New note requires picking a notebook and section first; ~5-10 seconds per the Microsoft 365 OneNote pricing page (May 2026).
+OneNote requires picking a notebook and section first.
+A new note takes roughly 5-10 seconds per the Microsoft 365 OneNote pricing page (May 2026).

-Verdict.
-Keep wins decisively on capture speed.
+Keep wins on capture speed.
 For other free fast-capture tools, see Google Keep alternatives.

 2. Structure

-OneNote.
-Notebook → section → page hierarchy with subpages per the Microsoft 365 OneNote pricing page (May 2026).
-Strong for organized archives.
+OneNote uses a notebook -> section -> page hierarchy with subpages per the Microsoft 365 OneNote pricing page (May 2026).
+It is strong for organized archives.

-Keep.
-Flat list of cards plus labels (tags) per the Google Keep documentation page (May 2026).
-No notebook hierarchy.
+Keep uses a flat list of cards plus labels per the Google Keep documentation page (May 2026).
+It has no notebook hierarchy.

-Verdict.
-OneNote wins decisively on structure.
+OneNote wins on structure.
 For Microsoft-ecosystem alternates with similar depth, see OneNote alternatives.

 3. Canvas and Handwriting

-OneNote.
-Infinite-canvas pages with handwriting, audio recording, embedded files per the Microsoft 365 OneNote pricing page (May 2026).
+OneNote has infinite-canvas pages with handwriting, audio recording, and embedded files per the Microsoft 365 OneNote pricing page (May 2026).

-Keep.
-Single-line cards per the Google Keep documentation page (May 2026).
-Drawing supported but limited canvas size.
+Keep uses single-line cards per the Google Keep documentation page (May 2026).
+Drawing is supported but canvas size is limited.

-Verdict.
-OneNote wins decisively.
+OneNote wins canvas and handwriting.
 Mueller & Oppenheimer 2014 reported that longhand note-takers outperform laptop typists on conceptual recall, so a Pencil-friendly canvas earns its keep when the work is study or thinking.

 4. Reminders

-Keep.
-Time-based and location-based reminders, pin notes, repeating reminders per the Google Keep documentation page (May 2026).
+Keep has time-based reminders, location-based reminders, pinned notes, and repeating reminders per the Google Keep documentation page (May 2026).

-OneNote.
-No native reminder system per the Microsoft 365 OneNote pricing page (May 2026).
-Outlook integration for tasks.
+OneNote has no native reminder system per the Microsoft 365 OneNote pricing page (May 2026).
+Outlook integration covers tasks.

 5. OCR and Image